kev-ms/factrory-fleet/docs/AppOnboarding.md

   * Do not publish Docker images to Docker Hub "free" due to rate limiting
 * App versioning
   * Implement app versioning and tag the images accordingly
+    * Tag with major.minor.build and major.minor where possible
+  * Follow [semver](https://semver.org/) standards where possible
 * Identify any unique app dependencies that are not built in with the cluster.
   * This will likely require additional set up work.
 The sooner this can be identified the better.
 * Identify any app secrets that should be stored as a k8s secret.